-Specifies a comma separated list of table names whose SELECT results should be cached by the Pgpool-II.
+Specifies a comma separated list of table names whose SELECT results should be cached by Pgpool-II.
+This parameter only applies to VIEWs and SELECTs accessing unlogged tables.
+Regular tables can be cached unless specified by black_memqcache_table_list.

-You can use regular expression into the list to match table name (to which ^ and \$ are automatically added).
+You can use regular expression into the list to match table name (to which \uparrow and \$ are automatically added).